Fr75s/kdenlive-title-gen/format.md

 - LC_NUMERIC: unknown.
 - main_bin: referred to later, used to specify the main video.
 - root: The root path of all items used in the video. {{1}} is this directory.
-For this script, since all titles are currently in projdir, should be projdir.
+For this script, it will be the directory passed into the script (under the titles/ subdirectory).
 - version: MLT version (presumably).

 ```xml